 The salary increase assumption was changed from select period rates during the first five years of service, followed by age-related rates to an assumption based on new service- related rates.
-Under the prior assumption, the salary increases range from 3.75% to 8.00% and include an inflation assumption of 3.25%.
+The salary increases range from 3.75% to 8.75% and include an inflation assumption of 3.25%.